bruceme/vurtifly/README.md

 At this time, I see two physically seperate battery systems mid-wing behind and near each motor.
 But they will be cross-linked in parallel throught the fuselage effectively make one large battery either motor system can feed from at will.

+_Future_

+Lithium Sulfer chemistry is very promising.
+It will likely double and potentially triple the specific energy density (grams per kwh).
+That goes right to the range for a given weight of battery capacity.
+With this technology minimally altered future version of the Vurtifly could fly for 2 hours with reserve and go 300 miles at very high altitudes and economy.

 # Control

 This is a unique control system as it is both a motor-lift "quad-like" hover vehicle and an aircraft.
 In horizontal flight it is similar to a twin-engine delta fixed wing aircraft.
 In horizontal mode, the motors power output is dynamically controlled to directly control yaw by the flight computer.
 The flaps on the tralin